deniscolak/colorize-text-avatar/README.md

 # Acter Avatar

 Acter Avatar is a package to generate avatars for the acter platform.
-This package allows to generate different types of avatar(s), internally using combination of [Multiavatar](https://pub.dev/packages/multiavatar) and Textual Avatar mechanism to generate different shapes and stack like avatars.
+This package allows to generate different types and shapes of avatar(s), internally using combination of [Multiavatar](https://pub.dev/packages/multiavatar) and Textual Avatar mechanism.

 # CI Test Status